 We visited Austria two summers ago on our European family road trip through eight countries.
-We stopped in two Austrian cities that have long been on our bucket list: Innsbruck and Salzburg.
+In fact, we stopped in two Austrian cities that have long been on our bucket list: Innsbruck and Salzburg.
 See our Innsbruck blog for itinerary ideas.
-After Innsbruck, we spent a day and a half in Salzburg with our 8-year old son.
+After visiting Innsbruck, we spent a day and a half in Salzburg with our 8-year old son.
 Below are seven items that can help you build your own itinerary based on your tastes and time constraints.
+So without further delay, we present to you:

 7 Things to do in Salzburg: